-Table 3.3: Meat, dairy and Big Ag views on the Framework for Sustainable Food Systems
+on the Framework for Sustainable Food Systems

-Who?
 What did they tell the Commission about the future FSFS?

-Arla Foods 'The framework should not prejudge which foods are sustainable or not it will be important that the framework continues to recognize the critical role of all basic food groups, such as dairy has in providing high quality and affordable nutrition while supporting the sector's sustainability transition.'817 Copa-Cogeca Called for an 'Inclusive approach: When it comes to methods and types of primary production, all of them should be included and should have the chance to contribute to improving the sustainability of food systems, whether we are talking about crops or livestock, intensive or extensive production.'
-818 Fol releases also reveal that in an August 2022 meeting with Commissioner Wojciechowski's cabinet, Copa-Cogeca urged that the future FSFS include 'the three pillars of sustainability (environmental, social and economic) in an equal way' - to which the cabinet of the Agriculture Commissioner (and longtime ally of Copa-Cogeca) confirmed its intention to push for this, 819 i.e. for economic considerations to be given equal weight to environmental ones in the FSFS, as per Copa-Cogeca's wishes.
-The pressure to include economic sustainability is a clear example of lobbying to alter a progressive policy in a way that favours livestock production, no matter the scale or environmental harm.
+vork should not prejudge which foods are sustainable or not ... it will be hat the framework continues to recognize the critical role of all basic s, such as dairy has in providing high quality and affordable nutrition while the sector's sustainability transition.^{'817} n 'Inclusive approach: When it comes to methods and types of primary all of them should be included and should have the chance to contribute g the sustainability of food systems, whether we are talking about crops or tensive or extensive production.2818 also reveal that in an August 2022 meeting with Commissioner vski's cabinet, Copa-Cogeca urged that the future FSFS include 'the three stainability (environmental, social and economic) ... in an equal way' - to abinet of the Agriculture Commissioner (and longtime ally of Copa-Cogeca) ts intention to push for this,819 i.e. for economic considerations to be given at to environmental ones in the FSFS, as per Copa-Cogeca's wishes.
+The include economic sustainability is a clear example of lobbying to alter a policy in a way that favours livestock production, no matter the scale or tal harm.